priyanshusharma44/6-Flutter_Images-Assets/README.md

 -This Flutter project demonstrates the usage of Scaffolds and Widgets to create a simple mobile app.
 The app includes a custom AppBar, a body with an image and text, and a FloatingActionButton.

 Features
--Custom AppBar: The app features a custom AppBar with a title "Scaffolds And Widgets" styled with white text, a font size of 25.0, and a red background color.
+-Custom AppBar: The app features a custom AppBar with a title "Imaages and Assets" styled with white text, a font size of 25.0, and a red background color.

 Body Content:
 -The body of the app consists of a centered Column containing an image and text.